 I’ve been in a cruise ship laundry before and what a difficult job that must be!
 Thousands of bedsheets and towels.
 Bleh!

-Not Tipping at All
+You Could Not Tip at All

 Some people prefer not to tip at all.
 I would strongly discourage anybody from doing this but it is an option and some people do take it.

-I personally would much prefer that the cruise line paid their staff a decent living wage but they often don’t so feel as though it is my responsibility to tip the crew.
+I personally would much prefer that the cruise line paid their staff a decent living wage but they often don’t so I feel as though it is my responsibility to tip the crew.

 Other Types of Automatically Added Gratuities on Cruises